PLF Lawyer

 • Implementing new investment projects in areas meeting with difficult socioeconomic conditions

-• Implementation of new investment projects on:
+• Implementing of new investment projects on:

 • High-grade steel;